Out-of-Pocket Maximums Under the Affordable Care Act

 Out-of-pocket Maximums and ObamaCare

 Before the ACA there was a lot more leeway for insurers to tweak how they treated out-of-pocket maximums.
 Even though things are a lot simpler now, depending on your plan not all services are going to be covered 100% and not all services are always going to count toward your out-of-pocket maximum.
 Double check that your health plan isn’t cutting any of the corners found at this great article from about.com.

 Under the ACA if you make less than 250% of the Federal Poverty Level (FPL) you may qualify for Cost Sharing Reduction Subsidies.
 These subsidies reduce the out-of-pocket costs you are responsible for and reduce your out-of-pocket maximum as well.

-For 2015 subsidies (based on the Second Lowest Cost Silver plan in your marketplace), if your income is:
+For example let’s look at 2015 numbers to offer an idea of what how these subsidies work (i.e. the numbers are just used as an example here).
+For 2015 subsidies (based on the Second Lowest Cost Silver plan in your marketplace), if your income was:

 - 100-200 percent of FPL,

 - your out-of-pocket limit won’t be more than $2,250 for an individual.

 - your out-of-pocket limit won’t be more than $4,500 for a family.

 - your out-of-pocket limit won’t be more than $5,200 for an individual.